 Role of Stakeholders

-Stakeholders were first grouped into 5 major stakeholder groups i.e. development partners, public sector, private companies, knowledge institutions, and farmer organizations. the stakeholders who participated in the FGD at the national level included development partners (11), the public sector (13), private actors (7), and knowledge institutions (13) at the national level.
+Stakeholders were first grouped into 5 major stakeholder groups i.e. development partners, public sector, private companies, knowledge institutions, and farmer organizations.
+The stakeholders who participated in the FGD at the national level included development partners (11), the public sector (13), private actors (7), and knowledge institutions (13) at the national level.
 Farmer organizations were underrepresented at the national level.
 At the district level, the stakeholders who participated in the FGD included farmer organizations (15), the public sector (20), private actors (2), development partners (6), and knowledge institutions (6).
-The various groups of stakeholders were further classified as either data providers, users, or both.
+The various groups of stakeholders were further classified as either data providers, data users, or both.

 Data Providers